tquid/rice-doll/README.md

-# rice-doll - yet another dice roller, this time using Rust and Pest
+# rice-doll - yet another dice roller

 This project's focus is more on representing the state of the dice themselves, rather than the various ways of interpreting any given roll (though there